sangcnguyen/demo-jasmine/README.md

 ## Setup and teardown
 Sometimes in order to test a feature you need to perform some setup, perhaps it’s creating some test objects.
-Also we may need to perform some cleanup activities after we have finished testing, perhaps we need to delete some files from the hard drive.<br/>
+Also you may need to perform some cleanup activities after you have finished testing, perhaps you need to delete some files from the hard drive.<br/>
-These activities are called setup and teardown (for cleaning up) and Jasmine has a few functions we can use to make this easier:<br/>
+These activities are called setup and teardown (for cleaning up) and Jasmine has a few functions you can use to make this easier:<br/>
 **beforeAll**<br/>
 This function is called once, before all the specs in describe test suite are run<br/>